IBM-Cloud/terraform-provider-ibm/website/docs/d/is_virtual_endpoint_gateways.html.markdown

   - `name` - Endpoint gateway target name
   - `resource_type` - Endpoint gateway target resource type
 - `vpc` - The VPC id
+- `security_groups` - The security groups to use for this endpoint gateway.